cypnk/Cabin-Life/Cabin Area Network/Console/README.md

 To select different values in one key, E.G. "2" as 2, A, B, or C, a timer may be implemented to cycle through the character labels and values if another key pressed is the same key ID within a very short period of time.

 It may be more simple and practical to implement one set of binary values per key press.
 E.G. Label "A" as only uppercase with 0100 0001 instead of both uppercase and lowercase "a" with 0110 0001.
 And "\*", found on most off-the-shelf "phone style" keypads, only as 0000 1000 for backspace instead of both backspace and 0010 1010.
 Since other devices on the bus may only have primitive components to implement commands, this will also significantly reduce complexity.

+Using the above example, a value may be interpreted based on the transmitted binary.
+E.G. A device on the network which understands "minutes" and "seconds" can take the highest 4 bits of the value portion of the [32 bit message payload](https://github.com/cypnk/Cabin-Life/tree/master/Cabin%20Area%20Network#devices) as either "M" or "S" and the lowest to mean the duration.
+So an interpreted value of 1101 0011 could mean 30 minutes and 0011 0011 could mean 30 seconds.
+A combined value of "30 minutes and 30 seconds" if they're received back to back, or 1111 0000 command for letter "O" and zero meaning "override previous" value.
+A value of 0000 0000 could be "OFF".
+There is some overlap in letters here such as "C" and "S" when only using the lower 4 bits, however this level of logic can be achieved without the use of a microcontroller on the device being addressed.

+## Enclosure and Interface

+The console may be built into a stationary location on a wall or built into a handheld case which can be plugged into an isolated port.
+The port interface may be yet another device on the network or simply the live twisted pair wire of the bus(es) and its ground.
+For mobile consoles, an interface based on the [Device Key](https://github.com/cypnk/Cabin-Life/tree/master/Cabin%20Area%20Network/Device%20Key) is possible.